Charles-Harris/Booper/webApp/README.md

 ## Running on Public IP

-To run the web app on a public IP, there is documentation in the [OCI Deployment](https://github.com/paulchyz/Booper) directory of this repository.
+To run the web app on a public IP, there is documentation in the [OCIdeployment](https://github.com/paulchyz/Booper) directory of this repository.
 That documentation provides a walkthrough for hosting the web app on a compute instance on Oracle Cloud Infrastructure, where it can be accessed on a highly available public IP address.

 ## Authors